| MARILYN MONROESHE WAS ON DRUGS AND ABOUT TO SPILL

 show that this is the last recorded phone call Monroe's

-- 8:00p.m.
+main line received that night.8:00p.m.
 Lawford telephones Eunice Murray, spending

 the night in Marilyn's guest house, on a different line